By Kevin Muir of the Macro Tourist

 Here is a great chart from Meridian Macro Research that shows the employment-population ratio versus the unemployment rate.

 So let’s think about the current situation.
 We have a perceived dovish Fed Chairperson who has failed miserably to achieve her inflation target, and although the other half of her mandate appears on the surface to be bumping against constraints, the idea that she has maximized employment is laughable.
 As she tightens, the bond market smells the coming slowdown (recession?) and flattens the yield curve.

 I know this flies in direct opposition to the common belief that Yellen is a super dove who is way behind the curve.
 But if you take a step back and look at her record, it is a difficult case to make.
 She is undershooting her inflation mandate by a wide margin.

 Now you might believe that target ridiculous, and Yellen should immediately crank rates to return monetary policy to sane levels.
 Yeah, I understand that argument, but it’s not relevant.
 The Fed is not about to change its stated goal (unless to raise their inflation target).
 I suggest you forget your complaints, and go back to yelling at kids to get off your lawn.
 I am just going to accept the Federal Reserve as another Central Bank that will inevitably debase our hard earned money.
-And the next big surprise will not be Janet becoming even more hawkish, but instead, Yellen living up to her reputation as an uber dove.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+And the next big surprise will not be Janet becoming even more hawkish, but instead, Yellen living up to her reputation as an uber dove.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.